The H2 Wiki

 To implement reader-like operations in IO that are subject to neither symptom, Haskell needs a new feature.
 A hypothetical such feature is described in these articles:

 In the absence of such a feature, reader-like operations in IO will continue to exhibit fork-fragile behaviour.
-This article concludes with a catalogue of some ecosystem examples of reader-like operations which, inevitably, exhibit such behaviour.
+This article concludes with a catalogue of some ecosystem examples of reader-like operations which, except in the special case of masking operations, inevitably exhibit such behaviour.

 Catalogue of fork-fragile reader-like operations